 Making prepayments allows you to become mortgage-free sooner.
-You'll also end up saving on interest costs over the long run.
+You will also end up saving on interest costs over the long run.
 Home Trust offers some great prepayment privileges, so take advantage of them if you have the means to do so.

 Getting a mortgage with Home Trust

-Home trust primarily works with mortgage brokers in the provinces they serve.
-To apply for a mortgage with Home Trust, you'll have to contact a mortgage broker to do so.
+Home Trust primarily works with mortgage brokers in the provinces they serve.
+To apply for a mortgage with Home Trust, you will have to contact a mortgage broker to do so.
 You can also call Home Trust's mortgage department if you have any questions about their products.

 Renew your mortgage with Home Trust

 If your mortgage term is coming to an end, you can choose to renew your mortgage with Home Trust, or you can shop around for another mortgage.
 If you decide to renew with Home Trust, you can contact a Home Trust Renewal Specialist who can guide you through your mortgage renewal options.